pappa025/be-a-quizmaster/README.md

 ### Features to Implement

 Many functions can be built in.
 As I was checking countless videos and pages about quizes, some of the ideas for the future:
-*start page
+-start page
-*on final page showing which answer bad or good *source questions from external file
+-on final page showing which answer bad or good -source questions from external file
-*randomize them
+-randomize them

 ## Testing